Superrationality

-In economics and game theory, a participant is considered to have superrationality (or renormalized rationality) if they have perfect rationality (and thus maximize their utility) but assume that all other players are superrational too and that a superrational individual will always come up with the same strategy as any other superrational thinker when facing the same problem.
-Applying this definition, a superrational player who assumes they are playing against a superrational opponent in a prisoner's dilemma will cooperate while a rationally self-interested player would defect.
+In economics and game theory, a participant has superrationality (or renormalized rationality) if the participant is perfectly rational (maximizes utility) but assumes that all other participants are also superrational, and that any superrational participant will always come up with the same strategy as any other superrational participant when facing the same problem.
+Applying this definition, a superrational player in a two player prisoner's dilemma will cooperate while a rationally self-interested player would defect.

 This decision rule is not a mainstream model in game theory and was suggested by Douglas Hofstadter in his article, series, and book Metamagical Themas as an alternative type of rational decision making different from the widely accepted game-theoretic one.
 Hofstadter provided this definition: "Superrational thinkers, by recursive definition, include in their calculations the fact that they are in a group of superrational thinkers."

 Unlike the supposed "reciprocating human", the superrational thinker will not always play the equilibrium that maximizes the total social utility and is thus not a philanthropist.

 Prisoner's dilemma

 The idea of superrationality is that two logical thinkers analyzing the same problem will think of the same correct answer.
 For example, if two people are both good at math and both have been given the same complicated problem to do, both will get the same right answer.
-In math, knowing that the two answers are going to be the same doesn't change the value of the problem, but in the game theory, knowing that the answer will be the same might change the answer itself.
+In math, knowing that the two answers are going to be the same doesn't change the value of the problem, but in game theory, knowing that the answer will be the same might change the answer itself.

 The prisoner's dilemma is usually framed in terms of jail sentences for criminals, but it can be stated equally well with cash prizes instead.
 Two players are each given the choice to cooperate (C) or to defect (D).
 The players choose without knowing what the other is going to do.
 If both cooperate, each will get $100.
 If they both defect, they each get $1.
 If one cooperates and the other defects, then the defecting player gets $150, while the cooperating player gets nothing.

 The four outcomes and the payoff to each player are listed below.